mcraiha/spine-unity-docs/Shaders.md

 - Uses vertex colors to tint the texture via multiply.
 - Has a "ShadowCaster" pass so it can cast shadows in Unity's system.
 - Material Properties:
-	- Main Texture
+	- _MainTex "Main Texture"
-	- Shadow alpha cutoff
+	- _Cutoff "Shadow alpha cutoff"

 Because it is a typical premultiply-alpha blended shader, you easily have the option of using other 2D shaders.
 If you opt to use another shader, different characteristics could be accomodated for: